Orkuveita Reykjavíkur: History

-Orkuveita Reykjavíkur was established 1 January 1999, by uniting Rafmagnsveita Reykjavíkur and Hitaveita Reykjavíkur.
+Orkuveita Reykjavíkur (Reykjavik Energy) was established 1 January 1999, by uniting Rafmagnsveita Reykjavíkur (Reykjavík Electricity) and Hitaveita Reykjavíkur (Reykjavík District Heating).
 Rafmagnsveita Reykjavíkur was established in the year 1921.
-Hitaveita Reykjavíkur became an independent company in 1946, having been in operation as a City entity since 1930.
-In the year 2000 Vatnsveita Reykjavíkur was united with Orkuveita Reykjavíkur, but the former started operation 16 June 1909.
+Hitaveita Reykjavíkur became an independent company in 1946, having been in operation as a public entity since 1930.
+In the year 2000 Vatnsveita Reykjavíkur (Reykjavík Water) was united with Orkuveita Reykjavíkur, but the former started operation 16 June 1909.

-Orkuveita Reykjavíkur was obliged by law to unbundle its operations by January 1, 2014.
+Orkuveita Reykjavíkur was obliged by law to unbundle its electricity operations by January 1, 2014.
 Thus came about the subsidiaries Orka náttúrunnar ohf.
-(English: ON Power plc.) and Veitur ohf.
-(English: Veitur Utilities plc.).
-January 1, 2007, the subsidiary Gagnaveita Reykjavíkur (English: Reykjavík Fibre Network ltd.) commenced operations.
-In 2020 Carbfix became a subsidiary to further support climate action, limit financial risks, and protect intellectual property.
+(ON Power) and Veitur ohf.
+(Veitur Utilities), thereby splitting electricity generation and distribution.

+Other subsidiaries

+In 2007, Gagnaveita Reykjavíkur (Reykjavík Fibre Network) commenced operations, later renamed to Ljósleiðarinn (The Fibre), providing wholesale-access fibre connectivity to homes and businesses.
+Carbfix, founded in 2007, is a subsidiary that aims to develop a cost-effective approach to permanently storing CO2 by dissolving it in water and injecting it into basaltic rocks.

 Geothermal plants

 Orkuveita Reykjavíkur owns and operates the Nesjavellir and Hellisheiði geothermal power stations.
 The plants are cogeneration plants (CHP) provide both electricity and hot water to industries and households in the Reykjavík capital area.
 99% of housing in this area is heated with hot water provided by geothermal sources.
 Both plants are situated in the Hengill region; an active volcanic ridge.